Athoor taluk

-Athoor taluk is located at a distance of 15 km from Dindigul.
+Athoor taluk is located at a distance of 15 km from Dindigul, in the Indian state of Tamil Nadu.
 The Kamaraj Reservoir in Athoor is the main source of drinking water for the people of Dindigul.

 (ஆத்தூர்) is one of the taluk, or administrative division of Dindigul district in the state of Tamil Nadu, India.
 The division's headquarters is Athoor.